 It’s time we start adding more of this cruciferous vegetable into our meal prepping, for a variety in nutrients, flavor, and overall wellness.

-- While turnip fries bake, prepare the dipping sauce by adding all ingredients to a high-powered blender and mix until combined - adding back in water to desired consistency.
+Add the presoaked sundried tomatoes (drained), olive oil and salt to high powered blender and mix until smooth – adding back in water to desired consistency.